QuayPay/slate/source/includes/_authentication.md

 Merchants who wish to have users authenticated on QuayPay using their own website's authentication scheme must support the oAuth2 standard for delegation of access to user resources by QuayPay.

+## Auth Methods

+### iFrame

+By default, an application's `auth_method` is set to `iframe`.
+This means that the prompt to register or login is displayed in an overlayed iFrame element.

+### Popup

+Setting `auth_method` to `popup` displays the authentication providers in a popup window rather than an iFrame.

+### Redirect

+The `redirect` authentication method willl redirect the entire page.
+If there is only a single authentication provider, the page is redirected to the prompt for this provider, otherwise all auth providers are displayed on the redirected page.